Skip to content

 Number of frames to display each gradient step.
 Increase to slow down the gradient animation.

-Loop the gradient.
-This causes the final gradient color to transition back to the first gradient color.
+Do not loop the gradient.
+If not set, the gradient generation will loop the final gradient color back to the first gradient color.

 travel_direction Direction